metabolomics-us/mona-ng-libraries/README.md

 `ng build ng-mona-client`

+This should built a production version by default.

 To deploy a new version of the library, first ensure you are authenticated using `npm login`.
 Then, bump the package version in `projects/ng-mona-client/package.json`.
-Next, build the library using the production environment:

-`ng build ng-mona-client --prod`

 Finally, move to the build directory and publish the package: